frabbisw/ReRobust/README.md

-﻿Yu Shi Master Thesis Project - Concordia University

-# Evaluating the Robustness of Deep Learning Models on Automated Program Repair
+# Pre-Trained Language Models for Automated Program Repair: A Comparative Study on Performance and Robustness

 We present the repository of this work, including models, datasets, and code.